glennblock/extensions/attachment.md

 ### Parts
 * The first part in the document will be a CollectionJson document.
 The document will contain pointers back to the attachments in the response.
+* All _attachment_ fields in the data element must have a value set to the name in the content-disposition header of the corresponding part.
 * The document part must have a "name" of "document" as it's content-disposition header
 * All additional parts will be attachments which relate to the document.
 * Each attachment must have a "name" as part of the content-disposition header.

 ### Attachment Data element
-The _attachment_ element in the response indicates that this item has an associated attachment.
+The _attachment_ field in the response indicates that this item has an associated attachment.
 The _value_ of the attachment matches the _name_ attribute of the Content-Disposition header in one of the parts.

 ### Example
 Below is an example of a response containing attachments.
 The first part is a document which contains the list of contacts where each contact has a _file_ element.
 Then there are additional parts which are the actual attachments.
 Each one has a _name_ which the CollectionJson document uses as the key.